Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Usage

-1. Prepare your input CSV file in `data/input/content.csv`
+1. Prepare your input CSV file in `data/input/input.csv`
+2. Set up your parameters in `data/input/parameters.json`
+3. Customize the initial prompt in `data/input/initial_prompt.txt`
-2. Run the application:
+4. Run the application:
    ```
-   npm start
+   node src/index.js
    ```
-3. Check the output in the `data/output` directory
+5. Find the generated content in the `data/output` directory

 ## Project Structure

 ```
-content-creation-automation/
-│
+SHORT-VIDEO-CREATOR-SIMPLIFIED/
 ├── config/
+│   ├── default.example.json
+│   └── default.json
+├── data/
+│   ├── input/
+│   │   ├── initial_prompt.txt
-│   ├── default.json
+│   │   ├── input.csv
-│   └── custom.json
+│   │   └── parameters.json
-│
+│   └── output/
+├── logs/
 ├── src/
+│   ├── services/
-│   ├── index.js
+│   │   ├── llm-service.js
+│   │   └── voice-gen.js
 │   ├── utils/
+│   │   ├── config.js
+│   │   ├── input-loader.js
-│   ├── services/
+│   │   ├── logger.js
+│   │   └── prompt-utils.js
 │   ├── workflows/
-│   └── output-formatter.js
+│   │   └── content-pipeline.js
-│
-├── data/
-│   ├── input/
+│   ├── index.js
-│   └── output/
+│   └── models.js
-│
+├── .gitignore
+├── app.log
-├── scripts/
+├── package-lock.json
-└── README.md
+└── package.json
 ```

 ## Architecture

-The application follows a modular architecture:
+The application follows a modular architecture designed for flexibility and maintainability:

-1. CSV Parser: Reads input data
+1. Input Processing: Parses CSV input and loads configuration parameters
-2. LLM Service: Generates text content
+2. LLM Service: Generates dynamic script content based on input and parameters
-3. Voice Generation Service: Creates voice narration
+3. Voice Generation Service: Synthesizes natural-sounding narration from the generated script
-4. Image Generation Service: Produces images for scenes
+4. Image Generation Service: Creates visual representations for each scene
-5. Audio Generation Service: Creates background music
+5. Audio Generation Service: Composes custom background music to enhance the video mood
+6. Content Pipeline: Orchestrates the flow between services and manages the overall process
-6. Output Formatter: Structures and saves the generated content
+7. Output Formatting: Structures and saves the generated content in an editor-friendly format

-The main workflow orchestrates these services in the `content-pipeline.js` file.
+The main workflow, defined in `content-pipeline.js`, seamlessly integrates these components.

 ## API Integrations

-- LLM: Uses OpenAI's GPT models for text generation
+- LLM: Leverages OpenAI's GPT models for advanced script generation
-- Voice Generation: Integrates with Elevenlabs for voice synthesis
+- Voice Generation: Integrates with Elevenlabs for high-quality voice synthesis
-- Image Creation: Utilizes Midjourney's API for image generation
+- Image Creation: Utilizes Midjourney's API for AI-powered image generation
-- Music Generation: Employs Suno's API for creating background music
+- Music Generation: Employs Suno's API for creating custom background tracks

-Refer to each service's documentation in the `src/services/` directory for detailed API usage.
+Detailed documentation for each service integration can be found in the respective files within the `src/services/` directory.

 ## Output Format

-The output is structured as follows for each video:
+The generated content is structured as follows for each video:

 ```
 output/
 └── video1/
-    ├── images/
+    ├── scene1_image.png
-    │   ├── scene1.png
+    ├── scene1_narration.mp3
-    │   ├── scene2.png
+    ├── scene2_image.png
-    │   └── ...
-    ├── audio/
+    ├── scene2_narration.mp3
-    │   ├── narration.mp3
+    ├── ...
-    │   └── background_music.mp3
+    ├── background_music.mp3
     └── metadata.json
 ```

-This structure is designed for easy import into video editing software like Capcut.
+This structure is optimized for seamless import into video editing software, allowing for efficient post-processing and finalization.

 ## Troubleshooting

-- Check the logs in `content-creation-automation.log` for error messages
+- Review the `app.log` file in the project root for detailed error messages and execution logs
-- Ensure all API keys are correctly set in the configuration file
+- Ensure all API keys are correctly set in the `config/default.json` file
-- Verify that the input CSV file is correctly formatted and located in the specified path
+- Verify that the input CSV, parameters JSON, and initial prompt TXT files are correctly formatted and located in the `data/input/` directory
+- Check that all required npm packages are installed by running `npm install`

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions to SHORT-VIDEO-CREATOR-SIMPLIFIED are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Commit your changes with clear, descriptive messages
+4. Push the branch to your fork
+5. Submit a pull request with a comprehensive description of your changes

+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.